-We initially discuss how dimensionality impacts our lives as disabled people, from our point of view as disabled researchers and in conjunction with narratives we read from other disability community members.
-We consider how normative assumptions1 are built into how we are supposed to navigate the world or consume media - and how these assumptions shape and limit our possibilities.
-We go over assumptions that ignore the variability in our ability to experience 3D space, how media experiences are flattened when disabled bodyminds2 are assumed (such as with screenreading software) and how cultural conventions shape our abilities to be comfortably at home in the world.
+In the next two sections of this paper, we discuss how dimensionality impacts the lives as disabled people, using personal experience as disabled researchers1 in conjunction with narratives from other disability community members.
+We consider the normative assumptions2 built into how we are supposed to navigate the world or consume media - and how these assumptions shape and limit possibilities.
+We highlight how these assumptions ignore disabled variability in experiences of 3D space, how media experiences are flattened when disabled bodyminds3 are assumed (such as with screenreading software), and how cultural conventions shape the ability to be comfortably at home in the world.
+Indeed, we are often asked to be in hostile territory - invited, when invited at all, to exist where our bodies and minds have not been accounted for or expected.

-We then engage with theories in philosophy of technology about how to think about human, technology, and world.
-The dimensional experiences of disabled people offer testimony against current constructions and representations of the world that compress experience.
-We must elevate disabled knowers and expertise when it comes to considering both the layouts and the representations of the world.
+We then engage with theories from philosophy of technology about how to think about humantechnology relations.
+The dimensional experiences of disabled people offer testimony against current constructions and representations of the world that compress experience and separate people from the world.
+We must elevate disabled knowers and expertise when it comes to considering both the layouts and the representations of the world (Shew 2020).

 We conclude by talking about disabled bodies as good bodies to have, imagine, and expect in the future.
-We consider artistic and creative expression of disabled people engaged in thinking about the future - and in thinking about community and disability cultures.
-We knit together work on spaces (both physical and virtual) with work from the disability community on our movement, existence, and resistance to dominant narratives of space.
+This inversion is shown in the artistic and creative expression of disabled people engaged in thinking about the future - and in thinking about community and disability cultures.
+We knit together work on spaces (both physical and virtual) with work from the disability community on movement, existence, and resistance to dominant narratives of space.

-Section 2: Assumptions in Space and in Practice
+Section 2: Assumptions in Space and in Practice - Degrees of Freedom